Indoor tanning: New Zealand

 In New Zealand, indoor tanning is regulated by a voluntary code of practice.
 Salons are asked to turn away under-18s, those with type 1 skin (fair skin that burns easily or never tans), people who experienced episodes of sunburn as children, and anyone taking certain medications, with several moles, or who has had skin cancer.
-Tanners are asked to sign a consent form, which includes health information and advice about the importance of wearing goggles.
+Tanners are asked to sign a consent form.
+The form includes health information and advice about the importance of wearing goggles.
 Surveys have found a high level of non-compliance.
 The government has carried out bi-annual surveys of tanning facilities since 2012.